A Note on Weighted Fermat Problem in Lp Space: Abstract

 \section{Abstract}

-This paper begins by introducing a classic mathematical concept, the Fermat point, and we generalize it to the $\mathcal{L}^p$ space and make it weighted.
-The note calls attention to the work of \textit{Weiszfeld} in 1937, who may have been the first to propose an iterative algorithm.
-Then, we use the similar approach to construct a different iterative algorithm in $P$ norm, and build specific solutions to special norms, one, two and infinity.
-Finally, the corresponding PASCAL-based program gives a satisfying result. \\
+In this paper, we begin by introducing a well-known geometry concept: the Fermat point in a triangle.
+Then, we generalize the problem and propose an iterative algorithm based on gradient descent to the weighted form in $\mathcal{L}^p$ space.
+We also build specific solutions to some special norms: one, two and infinity.
+We show that the solution may not be unique in norm-one and infinity.
+Finally, we provide our qualitative results in the PASCAL-based program.